-Besides myself, we are fortunate to have Creamy Yuk-ha WONG as the Teaching AssociateInstructional Assistant for this class.
+Besides myself, we are fortunate to have Creamy Yuk-Ha Wong who is an experienced Teaching Associate for this class.
 I will also distribute this syllabus to various other co-authors and colleagues who may attend parts of the class related to their research interests and publications.